Offers on newly published and exciting works of literature, only for Ri Members

 Started at the Ri in 1825 by Michael Faraday, the CHRISTMAS LECTURES have been broadcast on television since the 1960s and have formed part of the British Christmas tradition for generations.
 First devised to attract young people to the magic of science through spectacular demonstrations, they are now watched by millions of people around the world every year.

-Drawing on the incredible archive here at the Ri, which is packed full of handwritten notebooks, photographs and transcripts, this book will focus on 13 of the most captivating lectures given at the Ri on space and time, taking a look at what we thought we knew then and what has been discovered since.
-Ri Members and Patrons receive 50% off 13 Journeys Through Space and Time: Christmas Lectures from the Royal Institution by Colin Stuart when buying the book at the Ri.
+Drawing on the incredible archive here at the Ri, which is packed full of handwritten notebooks, photographs and transcripts, this book focuses on 13 of the most captivating Lectures given at the Ri on space and time, taking a look at what we thought we knew then and what has been discovered since.

-Ri Members and Patrons receive a 25% discount on the book (RRP £9.99) and free postage in the UK.
+Ri Members, Ri Young Members and Ri Patrons receive a 25% discount on 'Wonders beyond numbers'.
 To redeem this offer please call +44 (0)20 7491 6588 or email firstname.lastname@example.org and your name and membership number will be validated.
-You will then be given a code which you will need to quote over the phone when you put in a mail order for the book.
-The discount cannot be used in conjunction with any other offer, there is no cash alternative available.
+You will then be given a code which you will need to enter at the checkout when purchasing online.

 Ri Members experience more!
 Receive free or discounted tickets, access unique events and connect with others...